MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 The strings types that are covered include `char *`, `wchar_t*`, [`_bstr_t`](../cpp/bstr-t-class.md), [`CComBSTR`](../atl/reference/ccombstr-class.md), [`CString`](../atl-mfc-shared/using-cstring.md), [`basic_string`](../standard-library/basic-string-class.md), and <xref:System.String?displayProperty=fullName>.

 In all cases, a copy of the string is made when converted to the new type.
-Any changes made to the new string will not affect the original string, and vice versa.
+Any changes made to the new string won't affect the original string, and vice versa.

-For more background information about converting narrow and wide strings, see [Background: converting between narrow strings and wide strings](#background-converting-between-narrow-strings-and-wide-strings)
+For more background information about converting narrow and wide strings, see [Background: converting between narrow strings and wide strings](#background-converting-between-narrow-and-wide-strings).

 ## Example: Convert from `char *`

 ### Description

 This example demonstrates how to convert from a `char *` to the string types listed above.
 A `char *` string (also known as a C-style string) uses a null character to indicate the end of the string.
-C-style strings usually require one byte per character, but can also use two bytes.
+C-style strings usually require 1 byte per character, but can also use 2 bytes.
 In the examples below, `char *` strings are sometimes referred to as multibyte character strings because of the string data that results from converting from Unicode strings.
 Single byte and multibyte character (`MBCS`) functions can operate on `char *` strings.

 ### Code